What is the Hill House?

 What is the project’s timeline and budget?

-The next few years represent a pivotal moment in the history of the Hill House – the most significant since its construction at the beginning of the last century.
-Charles Rennie Mackintosh’s 150th birthday will be celebrated on June 7, 2018, and the Trust hopes to begin construction of The Box by that date to take advantage of publicity surrounding the anniversary, as well as the groundswell of interest in the architect’s work occasioned by the restoration of his Glasgow School of Art and Willow Tea Rooms.
-It is anticipated that The Box will be in place for up to six or seven years; once conservation is complete and The Box is taken down, it will be ready to receive visitors without any major interventions for at least another century!
+The next few years represent a pivotal moment in the history of The Hill House—the most significant since its construction at the beginning of the last century.
+Charles Rennie Mackintosh’s 150th birthday will be celebrated on June 7, 2018, and the Trust plans to begin construction of The Box in that month, taking advantage of publicity surrounding the anniversary as well as the groundswell of interest in the architect’s work occasioned by the restoration of his Glasgow School of Art and Willow Tea Rooms.

-The National Trust for Scotland has committed $4 million from its property reserves toward the project and must raise an additional $2 million by mid-2018.
+The National Trust for Scotland has committed $4 million from its property reserves toward the project and must raise an additional $2 million for the project by June 2019.